Mobirise

 Below provides details on our curriculum followed by pictures and stories of our programme in 2022.

-For 2023 we have developed packages of curriculum- based activities that can be undertaken in the classroom, on the beach, in the bush and on school camps.
+We have developed packages of curriculum- based activities that can be undertaken in the classroom, on the beach, in the bush and on school camps.
 We have people who have taught in schools with a raft of experience working with conservation and community-based volunteer groups.
 We are offering their expertise in the field and their understanding of how to achieve the goals you have set for the lesson or for the term.

 All the offerings can be adapted to age levels and for species types upon request.
 These can be cherry picked to support what teachers are doing or they can become a package that is developed and fitted to the learning outcomes the teacher is aiming to provide.